microsoft/jacdac-docs/README.md

 yarn buildspecs
 ```

 This script will update the directory jacdac-ts/jacdac-spec/dist as well as client bindings (for changes to a service or addition of a new service).
 In particular, the distribution will contain updates for
-- pxt-jacdac
+- jacdac-ts, which depends on jacdac-spec
+- jacdac-docs, which depends on jacdac-ts and many other repos
+- pxt-jacdac, the MakeCode extension for Jacdac.
-    - a new directory will be created for service with the following files
+    - a new directory will be created for a newly added service.
+The directory will have the following files
       - client.gts
       - constants.ts
       - pxt.g.json